Jos Letschert

 Motto of my work

-My works deals mainly with Ancient Greek protagonists.
+My work is mainly about protagonists from Greek mythology.
 Myths are the oldest traces of the human mind.
-Don't think however that it's just a thing of the past.
-It may be past tense, but it is present tense too, and anticipation of what is yet to come.
-Art stands on shoulders of predecessors.
-Development is not a continuous line from bad to better, it is about heritage and future, falling back and getting up, looking back to see ahead.
-So it is with the main theme of my work: mythology.
+Myths are stories from the past, but also stories with clues for shaping a future.
+We stand on the shoulders of predecessors.
+They help us to look ahead, to see opportunities and pitfalls.
+Development is not a continuous line from bad to better, it is about heritage and about future, about trial and error, about looking back in order to be able to look ahead.
 Myths are about beliefs and values in communities, about the structure of our coexistence, about relationships and claims, about ideologies and responsibilities.
 Myths are timeless.
-What happened is still happening, what we once learned must be learned again, what we forgot must be laboriously regained, but also be seen in a different light.
+What has happened is still happening, what we have once learned must be relearned, what we have forgotten must be regained, but also seen in a different light.
+I set myself that "different light" as main task in my painting and sculpture.

 - Head-Lines - The human head (without a narrative or a reference to a particular context);